Are you a Cryptocurrency Whale?

 Extra!
 Extra!
 Read All About It!

-To find out exactly how it works — and how you can get started accepting crypto gifts — check out the next edition of Giving Tomorrow
+To find out exactly how it works — and how you can get started accepting crypto gifts — check out the next edition of Giving Tomorrow, which features an exclusive interview with Robert and Chase by Assistant Editor Patrick O’Donnell.

 You don’t want to miss this edition — trust me.
 Crypto is already big, and in a few years, it’s going to be huge.